5jt/dyalog-cookbook/manuscript/06_configSettings.md

 What the function does:

-* First it creates an unnamed namespace and assigns it to `Config`.
+* It creates an unnamed namespace and assigns it to `Config`.
-* It then fixes a function `∆List` inside `Config`.
+* It fixes a function `∆List` inside `Config`.
-* It then populates `Config` with the defaults for all the settings we are going to use.
+* It populates `Config` with the defaults for all the settings we are going to use.
 Remember, we might not find an INI file.
-* It then creates a name for the INI file and checks whether such an INI file exists.
-* If that is the case then it instatiates the INI file and then copies all values it can find from the INI file to `Config`, overwriting the defaults.
+* It creates a name for the INI file and checks whether it exists.
+If that's the case then it instatiates the INI file and then copies all values it can find from the INI file to `Config`, overwriting the defaults.

 Notes:

 * The `Get` function requires a section and a key as right argument.
 They can be provided either as a two-item vector as in `'Config' 'debug'` or as a text vector with section and key separated by a colon as in `'Config:debug'`.

 * `Get` requires a given section to exist, otherwise it will throw an error.
 It is tolerant in case a given key does not exist in case a left argument is provided: in that case the left argument is considered a default and returned by `Get`.
-In case no left argument was specified an error is thrown.
+In case the key does not exist _and_ no left argument was specified an error is thrown.

 * In case you cannot be sure whether a section/key combination exists (a typical problem when after an update a newer version of an application hits an old INI file) you can check with the `Exist` method.